gopasspw/gopass/docs/config.md

 * To update a single value: `gopass config autosync false`
 * As many other sub-commands this command accepts a `--store` flag to operate on a given sub-store.

-This is a list of options available:
+This is a list of available options:

 | **Option**    | **Type** | Description |
 | ------------- | -------- | ----------- |